-- Section 7.1, "Prerequisites," on page 77 - Section 7.2, "Installing the Access Gateway Service," on page 78 - Section 7.3, "Silently Installing the Access Gateway Service," on page 79
+- Section 6.1, "Prerequisites," on page 73 - Section 6.2, "Installing the Access Gateway Service," on page 74 - Section 6.3, "Silently Installing the Access Gateway Service," on page 75

-7.1 Prerequisites
+6.1 Prerequisites

-- □ An Administration Console must be installed before you can install the Access Gateway Service.
-See "Installing the Access Manager Administration Console" on page 51. - □ An Identity Server must be installed and configured before installing the Access Gateway Service.
-See Chapter 5, "Installing the Novell Identity Server," on page 61. - Verify that the machine meets the minimum requirements.
-See Section 3.6, "Access Gateway Requirements," on page 42. - Verify that the time on the machine is synchronized with the time on the Administration Console.
-If the times differ, the Access Gateway Service does not import into the Administration Console. - □ If a firewall separates the machine and the Administration Console, ensure that the required ports are opened.
-See "When a Firewall Separates the Administration Console from a Component" in the Novell Access Manager 3.1 SP3 Setup Guide. - □ If you are using a VNC client to connect to the Linux machine, do not use the numeric keypad to enter numbers.
-Some VNC configurations have key conversion problems. - Because the Access Gateway Service is running as a service, you need to be aware that the default ports (80 and 443) that the Access Gateway Service uses might conflict with the ports of other services running on the machine.
-If there is a conflict, you need to decide which ports each service can use. - Windows Server 2008) If the Web server (IIS) has been installed by default during the Windows Server 2008 install, the Access Gateway Service installation program detects its presence from the registry and issues a shutdown command.
+See "Installing the Access Manager Administration Console" on page 45. - An Identity Server must be installed and configured before installing the Access Gateway Service.
+See Chapter 4, "Installing the Novell Identity Server," on page 55.
+J Verify that the machine meets the minimum requirements.
+See Section 2.6, "Access Gateway Requirements," on page 36.
+Verify that the time on the machine is synchronized with the time on the Administration Console.
+If the times differ, the Access Gateway Service does not import into the Administration Console.
+If a firewall separates the machine and the Administration Console, ensure that the required ports are opened.
+See "When a Firewall Separates the Administration Console from a Component" in the Novell Access Manager 3.1 SP5 Setup Guide .
+J If you are using a VNC client to connect to the Linux machine, do not use the numeric keypad to enter numbers.
+Some VNC configurations have key conversion problems.
+J Because the Access Gateway Service is running as a service, you need to be aware that the default ports (80 and 443) that the Access Gateway Service uses might conflict with the ports of other services running on the machine.
+If there is a conflict, you need to decide which ports each service can use.
+(Windows Server 2008) If the Web server (IIS) has been installed by default during the Windows Server 2008 install, the Access Gateway Service installation program detects its presence from the registry and issues a shutdown command.
 Even if you have never activated the Web server and if even it is not running, the shutdown command is issued.
 Because the Access Gateway Service cannot be installed while the IIS server is running, the installation program needs to ensure that it is not running.

-7.2 Installing the Access Gateway Service
+6.2 Installing the Access Gateway Service